 You can purchase tapestries, wood carvings, ceramics, and tin art at this place.
 You may even find a few people performing their traditional dance on the streets.
 Oaxaca also has an international airport.

-4. San Miguel de Allende
+4. San Miguel De Allende – For Witnessing The Prettiest Town

 San Miguel de Allende is believed to be the prettiest town in Mexico and is situated close to Mexico City.
 This destination is popular for its culture, music, art, and food.
 The city’s historic center is also a World Heritage site and is filled with impressive historical monuments and architecture.
 There are also museums, old cathedrals, and churches, parks, markets, a public library, etc.